1483 - Shoreditch Village Phase 2

 A new build office and retail development in a constrained and awkwardly shaped site in Shoreditch.

 - Site has considerable archaeology including the remains of a medieval friary and church.
-Basement geometry and ground works designed to minimise the disruption to the archaeology and meet the requirements of Historic England.
+Basement geometry and ground works have been designed to minimise the disruption to the archaeology and meet the requirements of Historic England.

 - Basement and superstructure strategy agreed with network rail set at 1.5m from adjacent viaduct.